berangerthomas/GenAI/README.md

 ## Features

-- 🤖 Powered by Mistral model
+- 🤖 Powered by TinyLlama model
 - 📚 Document retrieval using ChromaDB
 - 💬 Modern chat interface with Chainlit
 - 🐳 Fully containerized with Docker